Composites by Examples

 If we observe the Sun through an interferential filter centered on the Hydrogen-alpha line with an half bandwidth of 0.5 Å, we see stationary features in this light, structures steady, without components moving inward or outward.
 However if we adjust the filter 0.5 Å to the red wing on the line, we can see features going away from us.
 If we adjust the filter 0.5 Å to the blue wing of the line, then we see structures coming in our direction.

 This technique can easily be explained.
 If you filter has a passband of 0.5 Å, red and blues images have to be at 0.5 Å each side of the central peak of the line.
 This is the only way to get the maximum colored effect without missing details.
-In the case of the Ha line, a Doppler shift of 1 Å in the center of the line represents a moving of around 45 km/s on the Sun surface.
+In the case of the Hα line, a Doppler shift of 1 Å in the center of the line represents a moving of around 45 km/s on the Sun surface.

 So when we look at the Sun using an interferential filter, we have to observe both wings of the line, in addition to the central peak, in order to see the complete activity of a solar active region.
 Otherwise, structures with high speed motion will not be recorded or only partially.

-At left a RGB composite of a sunspot pictured by Carey Fuller in Australia in the years 80s using an interferential birefringent Hale solar filter centered on the famous hydrogen-alpha line at 6562.8 Å with a half bandwidth of 0.5 Å. At center, a tricolor image of a loop taken by Novaspace in 2000.
+At left, a RGB composite of a sunspot pictured by Carey Fuller in Australia in the years 1980s using an interferential birefringent Hale solar filter centered on the famous hydrogen-alpha line at 6562.8 Å with a half bandwidth of 0.5 Å. At right, a tricolor image of a solar loop recorded by TRACE satellite in 2000.
 These two pictures use a technique rarely used.
-They contain however a large amount of data.
+They include however a large amount of data.
 For a specialist these colorful images show movements of the plasma pushed by the magnetic solar fields at speed over 45 km/s.
 Some features are heading to us, others move away.
-At right an ordinary hydrogen-alpha picture taken by Thierry Legault with a 0.6Å T-Scan Daystar filter fixed on a TV 70 mm Pronto refractor.
-We see a large flare erupting in an active region of the solar surface but cannot appreciate its dynamic "activity".
+A monochrom picture cannot provide such an information.

 Instrumentation